Ninickolas/test/README.md

 ./keno path_to_datafile
 ./keno ../../data/bet_01.dat
 ```
+ - So we can:
- - So we can get inside the source directory, build everything inside the bin/ directory, create an executable named 'keno', and use './keno path_to_datafile' for playing.
+  -  Get inside the source directory;
+  -  Build everything inside the bin/ directory;
+  -  Create an executable named 'keno';
+  -  And use './keno path_to_datafile' for playing.

  - For example, if one'd like to play with the bet in the datafile `bet_01.dat` , the command would be `./keno ../../data/bet_01.dat`.